No Result

 If the IRS requests an office or field audit, you can gather your information and represent yourself if you are comfortable doing so.
 You also have the right to choose someone to help.
 If you file your income tax return using TaxAct, you can take advantage of Audit Defense provided by Tax Protection Plus1.

-You have certain rights as a taxpayer when subject to an audit.
-Besides the right to representation, you also have the right to know why the IRS is requesting information, to make an audio recording of an interview with notice and not to be repeatedly examined for the same information.
+You have certain rights as a taxpayer during an audit.
+Besides the right to representation, you also have the right to know why the IRS is requesting information, to make an audio recording of an interview with notice, and not to be repeatedly examined for the same information.

 The bottom line